 \section{Introduction}

 Complex natural and artificial systems are composed of many interacting dynamical units which exhibit a collective behavior~\cite{newman2003structure}.
 This is the result of the interplay between the dynamics of the constituents and the interactions among them.
 The structure of the interactions and the (nonlinear) dynamics have to be considered simultaneously to model such systems~\cite{boccaletti2006complex}.
-Unfortunately, the structure of many empirical systems usually remains hidden while the dynamics of some physical quantity can be observed and measured.
-From these information the connectivity can be inferred for a broad class of systems \cite{yang, zou2019complex}, from human brain \cite{manlio2016, chavez, pernice2011structure, bassett2017network}, to financial \cite{kumar2012correlation, bonanno2003topology}, weather and climate systems \cite{tsonis2008topology, zhou2015teleconnection}, including hydrological processes \cite{sivakumar2015network,boers} and biological systems \cite{saint2020bionetwork, albert2007network, hecker2009gene}.
+Unfortunately, the structure of many empirical systems usually remains hidden, but the dynamics of some physical quantity can be observed and measured.
+From such observations the connectivity can be inferred for a broad class of systems \cite{yang, zou2019complex}, from the human brain \cite{manlio2016, chavez, pernice2011structure, bassett2017network}, to financial \cite{kumar2012correlation, bonanno2003topology}, weather and climate systems \cite{tsonis2008topology, zhou2015teleconnection}, including hydrological processes \cite{sivakumar2015network,boers} and biological systems \cite{albert2007network, hecker2009gene}.

-The problem of network reconstruction is typically to solve an inverse problem~\cite{casadiego_timme}: from information about the dynamics, reconstruct the network of interactions.
-In general, a complex system can be described as follows: let $\mathbf{x_i}(t)$ denotes the internal $D$ dimensional state $\mathbf{x_i}(t)=[x_i^{(1)},x_i^{(2)},\dots,x_i^{(D)}]^\mathbf{T}$ of a system consisting of $N$ dynamical units, at time $t$.
+Many topological descriptors are used to characterize the structural features of a complex system (e.g. the degree, the transitivity, etc.), but to compute them an earlier reconstruction of the structure itself is usually necessary.
+The goal of network reconstruction is typically to solve this inverse problem~\cite{casadiego_timme}: from information about the dynamics, reconstruct the network of interactions.
+In general, a complex system can be described as follows: let $\mathbf{x_i}(t)$ denote the internal $D$-dimensional state $\mathbf{x_i}(t)=[x_i^{(1)},x_i^{(2)},\dots,x_i^{(D)}]^{\operatorname{T}}$ of a system consisting of $N$ dynamical units, at time $t$.
 The evolution of the state is governed by the system of $N$ ordinary differential equations